About me

 It may be that you do not feel well or your body aches and the Doctor has given you the 'all clear', it could possibly be that you are holding trauma in your body and we can explore this together.

-I have particular experience in working with anxiety and bereavement in adults and children and I have volunteered in the Macmillan Centre and Counselling department at a local Hospital and have worked in a local hospice.
+I have particular experience in working with anxiety and bereavement in adults and children and I have volunteered in the Macmillan Centre and Counselling department at a local Hospital and have also worked in a local hospice.

 It is important to support you in a confidential, respectful, safe and non-judgemental space and as trust in our therapeutic relationship builds, you will hopefully feel empowered to look deeper into your thoughts and emotions and move forward with hope and new beginnings.